hashicorp/terraform-provider-azurerm/website/docs/r/lighthouse_definition.html.markdown

 * `name` - (Required) The name of the Lighthouse Definition.

-* `managing_tenant_id` - (Required) A ID of the managing tenant.
+* `managing_tenant_id` - (Required) The ID of the managing tenant.

 * `description` - (Optional) A description of the Lighthouse Definition.

-* `authorization` - (Required) Authorization tuple containing principal id of the user/security group or service principal and id of the build-in role.
+* `authorization` - (Required) An authorization block as defined below.

+---

-A `authorization` block as the following properties:
+An `authorization` block supports the following:

-* `principal_id` - (Required) Principal Id of the security group/service principal/user that would be assigned permissions to the projected subscription or resource group.
+* `principal_id` - (Required) Principal ID of the security group/service principal/user that would be assigned permissions to the projected subscription.

 * `role_definition_id` - (Required) The role definition identifier.
-This role will define the permissions that the security group/service principal/user must have on the projected subscription or resource group.
-This role cannot be an owner role.
+This role will define the permissions that are granted to the principal.
+This cannot be an `Owner` role.

 ## Attributes Reference